What are the Aquarium’s hours?

 Does everyone need to make reservations?

-Yes.
-To follow Ohio’s guidelines for reopening and to help ensure you can get up-close views of the animals without getting too close to other people, we’re adhering to a system of timed entry.
-You will need to buy (or reserve, if you’re a Passholder) tickets for your chosen date and arrive at or within the 30 minutes following the time on your ticket.
+To help ensure you can get up-close views of the animals without getting too close to other people, we’re adhering to a system of timed entry.
+You will need to buy tickets for your chosen date and arrival time.

 How do I redeem tickets I had before you switched over to timed entry?